Jan Masaryk: Wartime

 With the launch of Operation Barbarossa on 22 June 1941, Beneš had unlimited faith in the potential of the Soviet Union, believing that Germany would be defeated by the spring of 1942 at the latest.
 Masaryk told the other cabinet members: "he [Beneš] now only has Russia on his mind.
 We must hold him, so that he won’t fly off to the sky".
 In 1942, Masaryk received an LL.D. from Bates College.
 In a letter to Eden on 25 August 1941, Masaryk expressed much concern that the Atlantic Charter would mean that the Sudetenland would remain a part of Germany.
 Masaryk argued to Eden that Czechoslovakia and Germany's other neighbors needed a situation after the war that "would enable them to defend peace for themselves and for the world against any future attempts by aggression by Germany"; and that this in turn required a defendable frontier (i.e. returning the Sudetenland to Czechoslovakia).
 The Foreign Office regarded Masaryk as foreign minister as more reasonable than Beneš, who was viewed as obstinate on the Sudetenland issue.
+On 29 September 1941, Baron Konstantin von Neurath was replaced as the Reichsprotektor of Bohemia-Moravia by SS-Obergruppenführer Reinhard Heydrich.
+Masaryk in a broadcast on the Volá Londýn show urged his listeners not to provoke Heydrich and starkly stated "I find it hard to wish you goodnight tonight" as he predicated that Heydrich's appointment was a sign that German policy towards the Czechs was now moving in a much hasher direction.
+After Heydrich's appointment, Masaryks's speeches on the Volá Londýn show took a significantly more anti-German tone, and much like Beneš he ceased to draw a distinction between the "good" Sudeten Germans loyal to Czechoslovakia vs. the "bad" Sudeten Germans who were not.
+In a radio broadcast in September 1941, Masaryk stated aggression against the Czechs was a national characteristic of the Germans and argued the current German occupation was merely a continuation of past policies, linking the Protectorate of Bohemia-Moravia to the Austrian Empire, the Thirty Years' War, the Hussite Wars, and the medieval German colonisation of Bohemia.
+Masaryk ended his speech by saying "the entire German population has been overtaken by that animalistically egoistical Prusso-Nazi mentality".
+Much of the increased anti-German tone along with suggestions of collective guilt for the Sudeten Germans by the government-in-exile in London was driven by the resistance groups in the Protectorate of Bohemia-Moravia who disliked Beneš's early wartime speeches.
+In one such speech in November 1939 Beneš praised the "wise and progressive Germans amongst us" who "stood united with us against Nazism", a statement that suggested at least some of the Sudeten Germans who were also victims of Nazism.
+Beneš received messages from resistance groups that his speeches were out of touch with Czech opinion and that ordinary Czechs "will tear you to pieces" if he continued with his distinction between the "good" Sudeten Germans vs. the "bad" Sudeten Germans.